Amr-Abdelbar/remocritic/README.md

 rather than var).
 - [] It makes use of the reading and writing to the same file feature.
-- [] It contains conditional statements.
+- [X] It contains conditional statements.
 Please provide below the file name and the line number(s) of at least one example of a conditional statement in your code.
-- File name:
+- File name: remocritic.py
-- Line number(s):
+- Line number(s): 25
 - [] It contains loops.
 Please provide below the file name and the line number(s) of at least one example of a loop in your code.
 - File name:
 - Line number(s):
-- [] It lets the user enter a value in a text box at some point.
+- [X] It lets the user enter a value in a text box at some point.
 This value is received and processed by your back end Python code.
 - [] It doesn't generate any error message even if the user enters a wrong input.
-- [] It is styled using your own CSS.
+- [X] It is styled using your own CSS.
-- [] The code follows the code and style conventions as introduced in the course, is fully documented using comments and doesn't contain unused or experimental code.
+- [X] The code follows the code and style conventions as introduced in the course, is fully documented using comments and doesn't contain unused or experimental code.
 In particular, the code should not use `print()` or `console.log()` for any information the app user should see.
 Instead, all user feedback needs to be visible in the browser.
-- [] All exercises have been completed as per the requirements and pushed to the respective GitHub repository.
+- [X] All exercises have been completed as per the requirements and pushed to the respective GitHub repository.